 Understanding the connection between paraneoplastic syndromes and lung cancer is important because having a paraneoplastic syndrome can worsen the prognosis (outlook) of the underlying cancer, particularly if the paraneoplastic syndrome is ignored or untreated.

-However, prevalence rates for individual paraneoplastic syndrome types can be much lower.
+However, rates for specific types of paraneoplastic syndromes are much lower.
 The number of people with each paraneoplastic syndrome is very small.
 As a result, there is little scientific research available on prevalence rates for each syndrome.
-In fact, most of the data that is available typically comes from small studies of just one person with the disease.
+In fact, most of the available data come from small case reports of just one person with a paraneoplastic syndrome.

-Humoral hypercalcemia of malignancy (HHM) in squamous cell carcinoma is caused by too much of a hormone called parathyroid hormone-related peptide.
-Mild cases of HHM can cause no symptoms, but HHM can also cause symptoms across the body, including increased thirst and urination, nausea, muscle weakness, bone pain, and abnormal heart rhythms.
+HHM in squamous cell carcinoma is caused by too much of a hormone called parathyroid hormone-related peptide.
+Mild cases of HHM don’t always cause symptoms.
+People may experience bone pain, muscle weakness, and confusion in more severe cases.

-Syndrome of inappropriate antidiuretic hormone secretion (SIADH) in small cell lung cancer is a disease in which the body makes too much antidiuretic hormone, which makes the body retain water.
+A common complication of SCLC, SIADH causes the body to produce too much antidiuretic hormone, which causes the body to retain water.
 This can lead to symptoms like nausea, dizziness, fatigue, and problems with memory and cognition.

 Other paraneoplastic syndromes of the endocrine system associated with lung cancer include:

-Three percent to 5 percent of people with small cell lung cancer develop at least one paraneoplastic neurological syndrome.
+Around 3 percent to 5 percent of people with small cell lung cancer develop at least one paraneoplastic neurological syndrome.
 Paraneoplastic neurological syndromes associated with lung cancer include:

 Dermatologic paraneoplastic syndromes affect the skin.
 They include: